Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Tests of Lepton Flavor Universality

 Charmless semitauonic decays offer an interesting, independent probe of LFUV to complement the excesses observed in various $\RDx$ measurements.
 Although they involve different four-Fermi operators, and are CKM suppressed, they also offer access to third generation semileptonic decays in an experimental setting with very different background composition.
 The most promising candidate for a first observation is the \Bpitaunu channel.
 Further, even modest precision could already strongly constrain new physics models involving scalar mediators such as the Type-II 2HDM~\cite{Bernlochner:2015mya}.

 A first limit on the branching fraction of this decay was obtained by Belle in 2015~\cite{Hamer:2015jsa}, which followed a similar strategy to that employed by Belle's hadronic tag measurement of \RDx.
 For the \Bpitaunu analysis, \Btag mesons are selected only when the best candidate is compatible with the decay of a neutral $B$ meson.
-In order to boost the reconstructed number of \Bpitaunu signal decays, both electronic \tauenu as well as hadronic one-prong \taupinu and \taurhonu decays were included in the reconstruction.
+In order to boost the reconstructed number of \Bpitaunu signal decays, both electronic \tauenu and hadronic one-prong \taupinu and \taurhonu decays were included in the reconstruction.
 The signal side is thus required to have at most two oppositely charged tracks, with one of those tracks having a particle identification compatible with an electron in the case of \tauenu decays.
 For the $\rho^+ \to \pi^+\pi^0$ reconstruction, neutral pion candidates, which are not used in the tag-reconstruction, are constructed from neutral energy depositions in the calorimeter.
 If multiple $\rho$ candidates exist, the one with a mass closest to the nominal $\rho$ mass is kept.
-In order to reduce background from \BXclnu decays, events with $K_L$ candidates are vetoed.
-Such candidates are identified as a cluster in the outer $K_L$ and muon detector with no energy depositions in the electromagnetic calorimeter near the flight path of the $K_L$ candidate.
+In order to reduce the background from \BXclnu decays, events with $K_L$ candidates are vetoed.
+Such candidates are identified by a cluster in the outer $K_L$-and-muon detector (KLM in Fig.~\ref{fig:detector_event_belle.pdf}) with no energy depositions in the electromagnetic calorimeter near the flight path of the $K_L$ candidate.

 With all particles assigned to either the tag or signal side, \ECL can be reconstructed from the remaining neutral clusters in the collision event.
 To further reduce backgrounds, three boosted decision trees are trained: one for each probed $\tau$ decay mode.
 The input variables are: \begin{itemize} \item The four-momenta of all signal particles \item $q^2$ as calculated from the tag-side $B$ meson four-momentum and the signal-side pion with the highest momentum; for signal decays $q^2 \ge m_\tau^2$, whereas for backgrounds lower values are possible. \item $m_{\mathrm{miss}}^2$; for signal decays we expect a higher missing mass because of the additional neutrinos in the final state. \end{itemize} Requirements on the classifier outputs are chosen to select signal events such that each channel has an optimal statistical sensitivity.
 The resulting number of signal events is then extracted via a simultaneous fit of the respective \ECL distributions.
 The post-fit distributions are shown in Fig.~\ref{fig:pitaunu_fit}.
 The measurement quotes an upper limit of $\mathcal{B}(\Bpitaunu) < 2.5 \times 10^{-4}$ at 90\% CL.
 This can be converted to a value of